cjdb/new_cxx_project/CODE_OF_CONDUCT.md

         being asked to stop is considered harassment.

--   **When we disagree, we try to understand why.** Disagreements, both social and technical, happen all the time, and ${project_name} is no exception.
+-   **When we disagree, we try to understand why.** Disagreements, both social and technical, happen all the time, and new_cxx_project is no exception.
 It is important that we resolve disagreements and differing views constructively.
     Remember that we’re different.
 The strength of the project comes from its varied community: people from a wide range of backgrounds.
 Different people